GoogleChrome/web.dev/src/site/content/en/blog/variable-fonts/index.md

-For example, the variable font [Amstelvar](https://github.com/TypeNetwork/Amstelvar) has three masters for its **Weight** axis: The Regular master is at the center, and two masters, thinner and bolder, are at the opposite ends of the axis.
+For example, the variable font [Amstelvar](https://github.com/TypeNetwork/Amstelvar) has three masters for its **Weight** axis: The Regular master is at the center, and two masters, Thinner and Bolder, are at the opposite ends of the axis.
 Between these there are potentially 200 instances that can be chosen by the designer or developer: